This was the way I’d done mine, please use the information below as reference only and be safe.

 This is how I fixed the over heating problem at high speed, stop and go on a hot day for 1997 Honda Odyssey after the car was replaced by the shops with $600 distributor, $1500 rebuilt head which never fixed the original over heating problem @290k miles.

-Ordered a brand new CFS radiator for $117 shipped (ordered Monday, received Weds for the weekend).
+Ordered a brand new New radiator $65 shipped (ordered Monday, received Weds for the weekend).

 first we need to remove the engine under cover with 10mm socket wrench, there are also 2 on each side in the wheel wells.